Jayshil/w189Figs/README.md

 The directories are self-explanatory.
 Please look at the publication for more details on the figures.

 Code dependencies: `numpy`, `matplotlib`, `PyTransit`, `astropy`, `celerite2`.

+Remember to unzip a file in data folder.